lakshya-chopra/KyberCpp/KyberAlgorithmFlowchart.md

   - After keygen, the public key which is transmitted across a public & insecure channel by the sender (here, Alice) to the receiver (refer to them as Bob).
 The Secret key is kept secure by Alice and never shared with anyone.
   - Bob uses the public key of Alice to generate a shared secret and a cipher, out of which only the cipher is sent back to Alice.
   - Alice decapsulates the cipher using her secret key and obtains the shared secret.
   - The Shared Secret, used by Kyber, as specified in it's submission round 2, is a key derived from SHAKE256 (a combination of SHA256 i.e. SHA2 and Keccak256/SHA3), and has a fixed length of **32 bytes**.
-Since this shared secret is of 32 bytes, one could directly use it as key for **symmetric encryption**, [interesting question here](https://crypto.stackexchange.com/questions/89795/can-a-kem-shared-secret-be-used-directly-as-a-symmetric-key)
+Since this shared secret is of 32 bytes, one could directly use it as key for **symmetric encryption**, [interesting question here] (https://crypto.stackexchange.com/questions/89795/can-a-kem-shared-secret-be-used-directly-as-a-symmetric-key)
+    Do not that using SHAKE256 has not been made mandatory by NIST, and thus, in general, a fixed keylength of 32 bytes using hashing functions from either the SHA2 or SHA3 family is generated.
   -  ><br/>As a modification in round-2, we decided to derive the final key using SHAKE-256 instead of SHA3-256.
     >This is an advantage for protocols that need keys of more than 256 bits.
     >Instead of first requesting a 256-bit key from Kyber and then expanding it, they can pass an additional key-length parameter to Kyber and obtain a key of the desired length.
 This feature is not supported by the NIST API, so in our implementations we set the keylength to a fixed length of 32 bytes in api.h.